 You may be surprised at some of their matches – maybe because you were not aware of them.
 You may be even surprised at how some of the best male tennis players in the world had to suffer many defeats before they came on top.

 And some of the female tennis players for which you may think that they weren't really champions actually demonstrated extraordinary mental toughness in critical situations.

-If you're looking for detailed analysis of professional tennis players, then I recommend Florian Meier's website onlinetennisinstruction.com.
+professional tennis players, then I recommend Florian Meier's website onlinetennisinstruction.com.
 He looks at the technical, tactical, mental and physical aspect of top pros and explains what their key advantages and disadvantages are.